hapax/hapax.github.io/assets/simple-physics.md

 natural to expect that volume and surface area scale as
 $\mathcal{L}^3$ and $\mathcal{L}^2$ respectively because volume and area have dimensions $L^3$ and $L^2$.
-Now, it's obvious that a cube has dimension $L^3$ from the formula $V_\text{cube}
+Now, it's obvious that a cube's volume has dimension $L^3$ from the formula $V_\text{cube}
-= s^3$ (for side length $s$), and similarly, a square has dimension
+= s^3$ (for side length $s$), while a square's area has dimension
 $L^2$ from the formula $A_\text{square} = s^2$.
-To argue that in general a volume or area has these dimensions, you can imagine splitting a general volume into many tiny cubes, or an area into many tiny squares.
+To argue that a general volume or area has these dimensions, you can imagine splitting the volume into many tiny cubes, and the area into many tiny squares.
-This may be hard in practice, but in principle it settles the matter.
+This may be hard in practice (it requires integral calculus!), but in principle it settles the matter.

 Or does it?
 In reality, a horse or a garden spider is made out of atoms, not tiny cubes, and atoms are *point-like*.
 When you zoom in, everything resolves itself into a cloud of
 $0$-dimensional objects!
 It seems like everything is really $0$-dimensional.
 The problem is that we looked too close.
 If we zoom in enough, all we can see are the *constituents* of matter, losing sight of the forest for the trees.